 Goal: Use the insights gathered to systematically optimize your page, ensuring it performs at its best over time.

 Now, here’s a much simpler alternative.
-Instead of juggling multiple tools and landing pages, consider using a solution that combines everything you need in one platform.
+Instead of juggling multiple tools and landing pages, consider using an AI-based solution that combines everything you need in one unified platform.

 Create a Personalization Experience: Set up a new personalization experience inside your personalization campaign dashboard.
 For each user segment, create an individual experience with specific URL targeting criteria.
 Define the audience based on their UTM campaign parameters or other behavioral data points, ensuring each segment sees personalized content that matches their unique needs.